 “He shall also set his face to enter with the strength of his whole kingdom, and upright ones with him; thus shall he do: and he shall give him the daughter of women, corrupting her: but she shall not stand on his side, neither be for him.” – Daniel 11:17

-Verse 18 - After conquering Egypt in the south, Julius Caesar then succeeds with Asia Minor and the North Africa coastline on his journey back.
-Meanwhile, back in Rome, Marc Antony as a supporter of Julius Caesar helps defend him against opponents.
+Verse 18 - After conquering Egypt in the south, Julius Caesar then succeeds with Asia Minor and the North African coastline on his journey back.
+Meanwhile, back in Rome, Marc Antony as a supporter of Julius Caesar, helps defend him against opponents.

 “After this shall he turn his face unto the isles, and shall take many: but a prince for his own behalf shall cause the reproach offered by him to cease; without his own reproach he shall cause it to turn upon him.” – Daniel 11:18